greglank/greglank.github.io/about.md

 ## Technical Skills

 This is a short list of my most relevant technical skills for data science.
-The list contains links to the same projects as the [Projects (Home)]("/") page, but organized by skill.
+The list contains links to the same projects as the [Projects (Home)]("/") page, but is organized by skill.
 Some projects are listed under more than one skill.

 - **Programming:** Python, Java
     - Includes experience in **programming environments** like Jupyter and GitHub